monsoonmaelstrom/book2/book2.md

 “Over this terrain?”
 Henry asks uncertainly.

 “Yeah.
 Liam, Peter, Alex, you guys are the biggest.
 What do you have for extra clothes?”
-I ask.
+I question.

 “Not much,” Peter says, pulling out a spare shirt and pair of pants.